 Our Software Update Policy is here.

-Personal data enters the application from the Akkroo API once a valid Akkroo account is linked to your RMP Connect account, CSV imports initiated by users of the application and data entry by users within the application.
+Personal data enters the application from the Integrate (formerly Akkroo) API once a valid Integrate (formerly Akkroo) account is linked to your RMP Connect account, CSV imports initiated by users of the application and data entry by users within the application.

 Personal data leaves the RMP Connect application when you export it as a downloadable file or you establish an integration with a linked Pure360 email account and you choose to export a segment of your database into the email platform.

-Some of our optional product features such as (SMS messaging) require the use of third-party services outside of the EEA.
+Some of our optional product features such as (SMS messaging and data capture) require the use of third-party services outside of the EEA.
 Where we must work with third-party contractors or data services located in other jurisdictions, we prefer to work with companies that operate within government-backed schemes such as the EU-US Privacy Shield (previously Safe Harbor) scheme where possible.

 Where possible we also always aim to anonymise data (decoupling it from the source) when transferring data to third parties.